pedroalexandr/subscription-api/README.md

 ### JavaFaker dependency

-Used mostly in helper functions and tests to help generating random fake data
+Used mostly in helper functions and tests to help generate random fake data

+### Gson dependency

+Used to convert the email message object into a JSON string to be published to the queue

 ### Actuator dependency